Burned House Tax Rules: Claiming Deductions After a Fire

 Determine the Value of the Loss

-Your casualty loss equals the decrease in your property’s fair market value caused by the fire.
-This requires comparing your home’s value immediately before and after the damage occurred.
+Your loss from the casualty is the reduction in your property’s fair market value due to the fire.
+This involves assessing your home’s worth just prior to and following the occurrence of the damage.

 Subtract Insurance Reimbursements

-Insurance payouts directly reduce your deductible casualty loss amount.
-If your insurance company pays $75,000 for fire damage, you must subtract this from your total loss calculation.
+Insurance payments directly decrease the amount of your deductible casualty loss.
+Should your insurer cover $75,000 for fire damage, you need to deduct this amount from your overall loss assessment.

 Apply IRS Thresholds